 ‘Bluff announcement’, says Arun Jaitley on Rahul Gandhi’s Rs 12K income promise

-New Delhi, Mar 25: Union Finance Minister Arun Jaitley on Monday slammed Congress president Rahul Gandhi for promising India's poor a "historic" minimum income guarantee scheme, described as a "final assault on poverty".
+New Delhi, Mar 25: Union Finance Minister Arun Jaitley on Monday slammed Congress president Rahul Gandhi for promising India's poor a "historic" minimum income guarantee scheme, described as a "bluff announcement"

+The Finance Minister told reporters that the Congress has a history of cheating the poor and misleading the country in the name of removing poverty as it only gave them slogans but not the tools and resources.

 Jaitley added up the expenditure incurred by the government on the ongoing welfare schemes to argue that the Narendra Modi government's welfare benefits to people averaged Rs 1,06,800 annually, as against the Rs 72,000 that the Congress seeks to promise.